-If you’re unable to care for yourself, to the point where you need full-time care from someone else, then you may qualify for an additional monthly payment from the government called a grant-in-aid.
-You can’t get a grant-in-aid on its own; it must be in addition to you receiving an old age, disability or war veteran's grant.
+If you're already receiving an old age, disability or war veteran's grant and you're unable to care for yourself, to the point where you need full-time care from someone else, then you may get an additional monthly payment from the government called a grant-in-aid.
+You can't get the grant-in-aid on its own; it must be in addition to one of these main grants.

-You won’t be able to apply for a grant-in-aid if you’re living in any kind of state-subsidised institution.
+You can't get the grant-in-aid if you're living in any kind of state-subsidised institution.

 The same requirements that apply to your main grant, apply to the grant-in-aid.
 You must also have a valid medical report or assessment report (less than 3 months old), which shows that you need full-time care.
 This can be from a private doctor and doesn't have to be from a state doctor.
 You can apply for the grant-in-aid at the same time as when you apply for the main grant.